KernelDeimos/Sit/README.md

 	Ready to log...
 	Ready since 2016-08-07 16:41:01: 0.01 hours

-Log activity
+Log an activity

 	$ ./sit new_example.db
 	sit:code> log "Sit down for a bit" sit:code> status
 	# does not output anything

-History command
+View logged activities

 	$ ./sit new_example.db
 	sit:code> history
 	-------- 2016-08-07
 	Sit down for a bit: 0:00:36

-Going out of the Sit console
+Go out of the Sit console

 	$ ./sit new_example.db
 	sit:code> exit